Somalia President Appoints Diplomatic Novice as New Ambassador to US.

 However, Balal also highlighted potential benefits, noting the opportunity for fresh perspectives and innovative approaches.
 “As someone with a strong academic background, the new ambassador may bring a different set of skills and experiences that could enhance collaborations with Washington.
 His success in this role will largely depend on his ability to quickly adapt to the demands of diplomacy and leverage his strengths effectively,” he added.

-“That is why every President appoints individuals as he wishes, which, of course, is detrimental to the proper functioning of state institutions and the merit-based appointment and promotion of civil servants and government officials,” Awad added.
+“That is why every president appoints anyone as he wishes, which is, of course, detrimental to the proper functioning of state institutions and the absence of merit-based appointments and promotions of civil servants and government officials,” Awad said.

-Awad further explained that depending on the political system, Presidents and Prime Ministers are allowed to appoint a small number of ambassadors, known as political appointees.
+Awad further explained that, depending on the political system, presidents and prime ministers are allowed to appoint a small number of ambassadors, known as political appointees.
 These individuals are usually reputable figures whose tenure ends with the government’s mandate.
-However, he emphasized that this process should not replace a merit-based recruitment system necessary for the stability and professionalism of Somalia’s foreign service.
+However, he emphasized that this process should not replace a merit-based recruitment system, which is necessary for the stability and professionalism of Somalia’s foreign service.

 Additionally, Somalia Senator Professor Abdi Ismael Samatar described Daahir’s appointment as nepotism rather than a career move in a recent interview.